halkyon/silverstripe-reqchecker/README.md

  1. Unpack the source files to somewhere in your server webroot, e.g. /var/www/ssreqcheck
  2. Open a browser and point to that file, e.g. http://localhost/ssreqcheck/index.php

-You can also run it on the command line:
+You can also run it on the command line.
+For example:

-	php /path/to/checker/index.php
+	php /var/www/ssreqcheck/index.php

 ## Known issues